latest nhpb_banner 1__compressed2

 Help with Medical Bills

-If you need help paying your monthly rent the Washington DC Emergency Rental Assistance Program (ERAP) may be able to assist.
+If you need help paying your monthly housing costs the Washington DC Emergency Rental Assistance Program (ERAP) may be able to assist.
 Or if you are moving to a new home or apartment the program can even help pay for security deposits or first month’s rent.
-The program (application phone umber below) was created to help people who are faced with a housing emergency.
+The program was created by Department of Human Services to help people who are faced with a housing emergency.
+Find how to get rent help in DC from the ERAP program.

-With a goal of preventing evictions, the funds will go to pay up to five months of past due rent for qualified individuals.
-As indicated above, money can also be used to provide for paying either security deposits or first month’s rent.
+With a goal of preventing evictions, the funds will go to pay potentially multiple months of back rent for qualified individuals.
+As indicated above, money can also be used to provide for paying either security deposits, storage or moving costs or first month’s rent.
 This is available when doing so would prevent a family from being homeless or help to keep a family living together as one family unit.

-Low income Washington DC households with children, people with disabilities, and senior citizens/elderly may qualify for financial assistance.
-The program provides funding and cash grants for paying overdue rent if a qualified household is facing eviction from their home or apartment.
-Funds can also help pay for court costs and late costs.
+In order to get help from the Department of Human Services (DHS), the applicant needs to meet certain criteria including income figures and also be behind on their housing payments Low income Washington DC households with children (including single moms or dads), people with disabilities, and senior citizens/elderly may qualify for financial assistance.
+The program provides free government grants for paying overdue rent if a qualified household is facing eviction from their home or apartment.
+Funds can also help pay for court costs and late costs, with there be referrals to a list of other emergency rental payment assistance programs.

 As with most resources, the amount that can be paid on behalf of qualified low income families depends on the household’s total income and their available resources, and is subject to certain limitations.
+In addition, the money of money provided can change each year, as government funds from DHS are allocated annually.
 When applying it is important to note that resources that are available from the Washington DC Emergency Rental Assistance Program (ERAP) can only be used once per year for each qualified household.

-A couple years ago the average ERAP payment per qualified household was just over $2000.
-Almost 4,000 people were able to receive emergency funds.
+While as noted the funding levels change, in past years each qualified tenant would get an average of $2,000 wilt a few thousands renters in the district assisted annually.
 The vast majority of payments from the ERAP program will be paid to low income households with children.
 In many cases this may have also included households that also had a member with a disability or an elderly household member.
 Most funds also go to pay back rent as well and were used to prevent evictions.

 How to apply for the Washington DC Emergency Rental Assistance Program (ERAP)

 Primarily because of the high demand for housing as well as rental assistance in Washington, D.C. area, only low income residents may be qualified for the Emergency Rent Assistance Program (ERAP).
-Currently applications are taken, and the program is administered through several different non-profit community-based organizations including Housing Counseling Services (HCS).
+Currently applications are taken, and the program is administered through several different non-profit community-based organizations including Housing Counseling Services, Family Resource Centers, the DC Community Action Organization and DHS.

 The primary goal of the program was to pay back rent when a renter is faced with an imminent eviction.
 While not as common, some cash will be provided each year to either pay for first month's rent and/or security deposits.
 This will really only be paid out when needed to prevent a household from becoming homeless or to prevent a family from becoming separated.
 The ERAP program will not assist with mortgage payments or utilities.